Link

 • For 6PWM mode, try using only one timer if possible, if not use one timer per phase (so three timers).

-SimpleFOC does synchronise the PWM signals generated by different timers in some cases (as shown on the table above), but it is always better to use the pins that belong to the same timer.
+SimpleFOC does synchronise (center-align) the PWM signals generated by different timers in some cases (as shown on the table above), but it is always better to use the pins that belong to the same timer.

 The information about the timers associated with the pins is sometimes hard to obtain, especially for less experienced users.
 So in the next few sections we will provide some information on how to find the PWM pins for some of the most popular microcontroller families.